jennifer timmins is an experienced flutist and educator in the melbourne classical music scene.

 Bachelor of Music Performance - University of Auckland

 Bachelor of Science - University of Auckland

-Jennifer's particular passion is for collaborating with like-minded musicians in chamber music and orchestral settings.
-In December 2016 her octet won the highly contested ANAM Chamber Music Competition, playing the Stravinsky Octet.
-The previous year, her sextet was in the finals of the same competition with the Poulenc Sextet.
-Highlights of Jennifer's music career so far have been performing the 15-piece arrangement of Mahler's 4th Symphony alongside Ensemble Liaison and preparing Enno Poppe's 75-minute Speicher on bass, alto and C flute with the Elision Ensemble as part of the 2016 Bendigo International Music Festival.
+Jennifer’s particular passion is for collaborating with like-minded musicians in chamber music and orchestral settings.
+In December 2016 her octet won the ANAM Chamber Music Competition, playing the Stravinsky Octet.
+Highlights of her music career so far have been performing the 15-piece arrangement of Mahler's 4th Symphony alongside Ensemble Liaison and preparing Enno Poppe's 75-minute Speicher on bass, alto and C flute with the Elision Ensemble as part of the 2016 Bendigo International Music Festival.

-Jennifer is a casual musician with the Melbourne Symphony Orchestra, Orchestra Victoria, New Zealand Symphony Orchestra and Auckland Philharmonia Orchestra and is looking forward to making connections with other NZ and Australian orchestras in 2017.
+Jennifer is on the casual musician list for the Melbourne Symphony Orchestra, Orchestra Victoria, the New Zealand Symphony Orchestra and the Auckland Philharmonia Orchestra and is looking forward to making connections with other NZ and Australian orchestras in 2018.